Once upon a time I believed to be successful in business, I needed to look, act and think in a corporate way. That was a mistake.

-Be grateful if you lose a client because you’re not corporate enough for them.
-If you’re anything like me, that relationship wasn’t going to work anyway.
+Be grateful if you lose a client because you’re not ‘a good fit’ for them.
+Chances are that relationship wasn’t going to work anyway.

 Remember: You don’t have to be ‘corporate’ to be professional, and by being true to yourself you’ll find more joy in your work.